 One of the best ways to create some fun and boost morale with your sales team is to use a creative position job title.
 While we all know Sales Manager and Sales Associate work well enough, have you considered getting creative with your sales titles to enhance your sales team’s sense of team pride and individuality?

-An added benefit is that in 2020, companies that use creative sales job titles are often going to be perceived to be more progressive and forward thinking than their more traditional peers.
-It can be a low-cost way to both showcase your business values and your unique workplace culture.
+An added benefit is that in 2020, companies that use creative sales job titles will often be perceived to be more progressive and forward-thinking than their more traditional peers.
+It can be a low-cost way to showcase both your business values and your unique workplace culture.

 To help you get your creative juices flowing, here are 10 creative options you might want to use, or simply check out for inspiration!

-I’ll include a description and more traditional alternative for each, to make browsing quick and painless.
+I’ll include a description and a more traditional alternative for each to make browsing quick and painless.